 Do you work from home with your significant other?
 What tips would you add?
 What changes did you make to keep your business AND relationship successful?

 You'll Also Love These Posts:

 Studies have shown if you like this blog post — you will also love the following articles.

-Christy Schutz is a communications professional and freelance writer focused on topics like employer/personal branding, career management, personal development, women in the workplace, and female entrepreneurs.
-She enjoys putting 16+ years of experience in the advertising, recruitment marketing, employee/internal communications and special events industries to good use by helping others to discover, develop and market their own distinct calling or mission.
-This Tampa Bay, FL-based Mom also keeps herself busy by raising 4 kids, caring for her husband & doting on her dogs Petey and Daisy!
+Christy Schutz is a communications professional, and freelance writer focused on topics like the employer/personal branding, career management, personal development, women in the workplace, and female entrepreneurs.
+She enjoys putting 16+ years of experience in the advertising, recruitment marketing, employee/internal communications, and special events industries to good use by helping others to discover, develop and market their own distinct calling or mission.
+This Tampa Bay, FL-based Mom also keeps herself busy by raising four kids, caring for her husband & doting on her dogs Petey and Daisy!